Probate Q&A Series

 1. Obtaining Authority to Transfer Out-of-State Property

-Even though the property sits in another state, your North Carolina estate representative can often use the same Letters Testamentary or Letters of Administration granted by the North Carolina clerk of court.
+Even though the property sits in another state, your North Carolina estate representative cannot automatically use the same Letters Testamentary or Letters of Administration granted by the North Carolina clerk of court to transfer title there.
 Here’s how:

 1. Request a certified copy of your Letters Testamentary or Letters of Administration from the clerk of superior court.

 2. Check the recording requirements in the state where the property lies.
-Some states require an ancillary probate or local appointment; others accept out-of-state letters plus a short affidavit.
+Some states require an ancillary probate or local appointment; others may recognize foreign personal representatives under local law.

-If the foreign jurisdiction demands an ancillary administration, you file a short ancillary probate petition there.
-That process mirrors North Carolina’s procedure but typically takes less time and cost for a single asset.
+If the foreign jurisdiction demands an ancillary administration, you file an ancillary probate proceeding there.

 2. Fulfilling North Carolina Creditor Notice Requirements